Why Newsweek Magazine Failed

 more money?
 Was that a bad move?
 Actually, I believe that in principle

-would have advised them to do exactly that.
-Bigger is not always better.
+firm, I would have advised them to do exactly that.
+Bigger is not

-The reality is that when a magazine over-markets circulation, it's easy
+always better.
+The reality is that when a magazine over-markets

-Newsweek realized that gung-ho circulation marketing had gotten
+realized that gung-ho circulation marketing had gotten them to that

-them to that spot.
+spot.
 Now, they wanted to make things right.
-Somewhere in
+Somewhere in that multitude

-that multitude of readers, there was a core group that would be the best
+of readers, there was a core group that would be the best fit for the

-fit for the magazine.
-Newsweek said it was looking to keep
+magazine.
+Newsweek said it was looking to keep readers who are

-readers who are most interested in news, have higher levels of
+most interested in news, have higher levels of education, and greater

 The First Fatal Flaw

-wealthy, and educated readers are nice.
-They may be interesting people
+educated readers are nice.
+They may be interesting people to rub elbows

-to rub elbows with at a social gathering.
-They can be influential
+with at a social gathering.
+They can be influential friends.
+But if

-friends.
-But if they're not good prospective customers for the
+they're not good prospective customers for the advertisers, they're of

-advertisers, they're of limited strategic value as readers.
-The prime
+limited strategic value as readers.
+The prime lever Newsweek

-there good synergy?
-Was the magazine bringing together appropriately
+Was the magazine bringing together appropriately matched buyers and

 The New Newsweek